 The processing of an ordinary passport normally takes from one to three weeks, of which preparation of the passport takes 4 to 6 days plus the time for delivery.
 The delivery time varies from a few days (Europe) to 7 to 10 days (Asia, Africa and Central America).

-Fast-track passports involve and extra fee and they are processed in one to three days
+Fast-track passports involve an extra fee and they are processed in one to three days,

-plus the time for delivery (as an ordinary passport).
+plus the time for delivery (as for an ordinary passport).

 You can collect your passport at the same mission where you made your application, or you can ask for it to be delivered to some other mission or to a police station.
-You can authorise another person to collect your passport or ask the mission to mail it directly to your home.
+You can authorise another person to collect your passport or, in some countries, ask the mission to mail it directly to your home.
 An extra fee will be charged for the mailing.

 If your passport is lost, stolen or damaged while abroad, you can get an emergency passport to return home or to continue your travel.
 An emergency passport is issued for the duration of your travel, but for no longer than 12 months.
 An emergency passport is issued by the mission.
 Please note that the United States, for example, does not accept an emergency passport without a visa.
 You must report the loss or theft of your passport to the local police and present the notification at the mission when applying for a replacement passport.

-If Finland does not have a diplomatic mission in the country where you are travelling, you can ask assistance at a mission of another Schengen country to get an Emergency Travel Document (ETD) for your flight home.
+If Finland does not have a diplomatic mission in the country where you are travelling, you can ask for assistance at a mission of another EU country to get an Emergency Travel Document (ETD) for your flight home.